hkapk/readme-gen/README.md

 ## Usage Requirements:

 To use the project watch the how to video or follow the instructions in the readme.
 Navigate to the project directory and run 'node index.js' in the terminal.
+Next, follow the user prompts and finally find your readme file in the 'utils' directory.

 ## Contribution Guidelines: